 Lloyd Audsley worked for Southwark as Assistant Project Manager for the E&C project until September 2004 when he left the Council.
 In November 2004 he started work as a Planning and Production Manager for Lend Lease.

 Chris Horn was the lead council officer who advised on Lend Lease’s selection as development partner until his departure from the council in October 2007.
 Chris now works for Inventa Partners Ltd, a company that advises developers on planning and environmental issues.
 Among the projects that Inventa have advised on are Lend Lease’s Greenwich Peninsula development and the Elephant & Castle development.
-Chris has also represented developer ‘Oakmayne’ in its controversial application to build a 41 storey tower next to the Ministry of Sound.

 The report went on to reveal that nearly a quarter of Southwark’s councillors also work in the development industry’s PR lobbying business.